 SQS locks the user messages when it is being processed so that various producers can send messages to various receivers and receivers could receive messages from multiple recipients at the same time.

-Amazon SQS offers two types of queues - standard and FIFO queue for different application requirements.
+Amazon SQS offers two types of queues - standard and FIFO queues for different application requirements.

 A user can create unlimited SQS queues processing an unlimited number of messages in any region.